 The flush door handles operate electrically, automatically popping out on approaching the car.
 The charging port is above the right wheel arch, and it has a semi-circular, dot-pattern LED indicator to show the charging status.
-19-, 20-, and 21-inch will be the alloy wheel sizes available.
+19-, 20-, and 21-inch are the alloy wheel sizes available.

 At the rear, the shape of the tailgate is reminiscent of the Volvo C40, but the design is original.
-The roofline smoothly slopes down to merge swiftly with a curvy tailgate, which sports a black spoiler at the end of the windscreen.
-The black inside portion of the V shape on the C-pillar is black flows out to meet the rear spoiler.
+The roofline merges swiftly with a curvy tailgate, which sports a black spoiler at the end of the windscreen.
+The black inside portion of the V shape on the C-pillar flows out to meet the rear spoiler.
 The taillights split into four segments in a signature style, but they become squinted towards the inside, unlike other Genesis models.

-The Genesis GV60’s color palette will include an outlandish lime green paint option.
-Another exciting upcoming electric crossover SUV is the Porsche e-Macan arriving in 2023.
-Porsche offers interesting colors like Frozen Bue Metallic and Frozen Berry Metallic that appeal to young customers and stands out in the crowd.
+The Genesis GV60’s color palette includes an outlandish lime green paint option called Sao Paulo Lime.
+Another exciting upcoming electric crossover SUV is the Porsche Macan EV arriving in 2023.
+Porsche offers interesting colors like Frozen Blue Metallic and Frozen Berry Metallic that appeal to young customers and stands out in the crowd.
 An inspired Genesis product team has come up with such a color palette for the offbeat GV60.

 The Genesis GV60 follows the latest design trend of minimalist vibes.
 The dashboard, center console, and instrument panel have a low-profile look typical of new-generation electric cars.
 A circular theme is visible on several parts, such as the visibly compact two-spoke steering wheel with scrollers for various functions, the horn cover, door handles, electronic gear selector, and side mirror adjuster.